bishopZ/Frame.js/api.md

 # Frame.report()

 Provides an array of the speeds of the functions run by Frame.
-Debug version only.